How to Remove a Bathroom Vanity Cabinet

 One of the most dramatic changes you can make in a bathroom is also one of the easiest projects for a DIYer.
-Replacing a vanity cabinet, countertop, sink, and faucet can be a major upgrade, even if no other features are changed.
+Replacing a vanity cabinet, countertop, sink, and faucet can amount to a major bathroom upgrade even if no other elements are changed.
 Today's vanities often come with counter surfaces with integrated sinks in a variety of materials, including quartz and solid surface, and many are surprisingly affordable.